YaroslavVoitovich/learning_git/README.md

-Our first file in the repository second chance
+your first file in the repository second chance

+my test modification